-It’s no secret that many men avoid going to the doctor.
-Here's how healthcare marketers can adapt their methods and messaging to reach them.
+It’s no secret that many men avoid going to the doctor — here's some digital healthcare marketing strategies that can capture their attention with intentional messaging.

 As is the case with any successful healthcare marketing campaign, it is essential to speak the target audience’s language.
 True North has helped clients develop campaigns promoting men’s health by aligning the topic with interests outside of healthcare, like parenting, exercise, grilling and cooking, and sports.